Charles Weston, 3rd Earl of Portland

 Charles Weston, 3rd Earl of Portland (19 May 1639 – 3 June 1665), was the only son and heir of the 2nd Earl of Portland and Lady Frances Stuart.

 The only son of Jerome Weston, 2nd Earl of Portland, Weston was christened at St Margaret's, Westminster, on 19 May 1639.
 He succeeded his father as Earl of Portland in 1663.
-In May 1665 he went as a volunteer with the Duke of York when he took command of the English fleet to fight the Dutch.
-Weston was at sea on the Royal James, when he was killed by a cannon shot in the Battle of Lowestoft, having made a will a few days before, on 29 May 1665.
-Since he never married, his title and entailed property passed to his uncle, Thomas Weston.
+In May 1665, he went as a volunteer with the Duke of York, when he took command of the English fleet to fight the Dutch.
+Weston was at sea on the Royal James, when he was killed by a cannon shot in the Battle of Lowestoft, having made a will a few days before on 29 May 1665.
+Since he never married, his title and entailed property was passed to his uncle, Thomas Weston.